ASTM G21: Resistance of Synthetic Polymeric Materials to Fungi

 • Petri dishes are sealed and incubated for up to 28 days.

-• Samples are given a semi-quantitative based performance score based on fungal growth after 28 days.
+• Samples are given a semi-quantitative performance score based on fungal growth after 28 days.

 Accreditation & Compliance for ASTM G21